 Our proposal tool shows you the total system savings over 25 years compared with the cost of not going solar.
 The financing details are on the right, showing the total financed amount less the Federal Tax Credit.
 In this case, the monthly payment would be $146.

 When will I break even on the investment?

 Let’s discuss the total cost of the investment vs. the financed monthly payment.
 For the answer to this question, click on the Savings Per Year tab, where you can see how much you’re saving every year with solar, compared with the projected annual utility cost without solar.

 You can move the vertical line back and forth along the green savings continuum to find the place where you’ll break even on the investment, in this case at around year 15.
 (This is a highly variable number based on the financing option you choose, so it’s good to compare your options.)

 Ready to sign?
 Here’s how that’s done.

 Once you’ve reviewed your proposal and are ready to take the next step, the system will prompt you through a Docusign process that clearly summarizes the details.
-From there, it’s a simple process of creating your account within MySunPower - which keeps track of your system performance and savings- scheduling your installation and you’re done!
+From there, it’s a simple process of creating your account with mySunPower (which keeps track of your system performance and savings), scheduling your installation and you’re done!